MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 115.0.1823.xx: June x, 2023

+Fixed various bugs and performance issues.

+### Feature update

+- **Enhanced security mode improvements.** Enhanced security mode provides an extra layer of protection when browsing the web and visiting less familiar sites.
+Enhanced security mode is turned on by default to Balanced mode for x64 Windows, x64 macOS, x64 Linux, and ARM64 systems. **Note:** This feature is a controlled feature rollout in Microsoft Edge Beta 115.
+If you don't see this feature, check back as we continue our rollout.

+  Also, administrators have 2 new policies to manage the Enhanced security mode user experience: [EnhanceSecurityModeIndicatorUIEnabled] and [EnhanceSecurityModeOptOutUXEnabled].
+For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

+- **Microsoft Edge management service.** Microsoft Edge management service is an area in the M365 admin center where admins can manage the Microsoft Edge browser.
+It is a simple and easy-to-manage experience.
+Admins will be able to configure all Microsoft Edge browser policies for their organization in a configuration profile and set-up the browser to use these settings. <!-- For more information, see [link to Dan's doc].--> **Note:** This experience is in public preview.
+We'll start rolling out this experience on June 5 and expect to finish the rollout by the end of that week.
+You'll need to set up a Targeted release to opt in and view this experience in the M365 admin center.

+### Policy updates

+#### New policies

 ## Version 114.0.1823.37: June 2, 2023

 Fixed various bugs and performance issues.